AtilMohAmine/Chat-App/README.md

 # In the client directory
 npm start
 ```

 This will run the server on the specified port and the client on its respective port.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AtilMohAmine/Chat-App/blob/main/LICENSE) file for details.